mabramowski3/medication-management/README.md

 If this app was meant to be used in a production environment, I would factor cost into my decision.
 It's easier to scale DyanmoDB than RDS, and I'd expect sporadic use with this app(I would think most people take their pills around breakfast, dinnertime, etc...)
 Maybe RDS would become cheaper at a certain scale, I didn't do too much number crunching.

+I used the medication name as the primary index for medications.
+Not the best idea in retrospect.

 ### Backend

 I used SST's monorepo template for this project.
 It uses domain driven architecture.